Flux-Audio/hysteresis/README.md

 - Modified: Pre and post-gain faders have been re-scaled and are now showing their values in decibels.
 - Removed: post-EQ, now a similar effect can be obtained with erase.
 - Removed: hysteresis width.
 The new hysteresis algorithm does not support this.

+# Known Bugs
++ When copying and pasting / duplicating the plugin, the copied plugin will not be initialized correctly by the DAW, or might crash the DAW in certain cases.
+This also applies when copying the plugin indirectly by copying the channel/track the plugin is inside of.
++ On low pre-gain, 32-bit floating point quantization creates small but noticeable artifacts.